Was Cassandra a Conspiracy Theorist

 Cassandra’s vindication was not just in seeing her predictions come to pass, but in her refusal to stop speaking out, which is the bravest and most necessary act available to us.

 The Temple of Tides is behind a waterfall.
-Nine women inside have been waiting to speak for 3000 odd years, and they’re not in a forgiving mood.
+Nine women inside have been waiting to speak since before Homer, and they’re not in a forgiving mood.